-A big social area is available for guests to relax in and there’s a lot of free movies to choose from should you get bored!
+A big social area is available for guests to relax in and there are a lot of free movies to choose from should you get bored!

 One downside is that you only get 200MB of wifi a day, but you can purchase an additional 1GB for $2.

 As the bigger of the two main islands in New Zealand, there are a lot of hostels on the South Island.

 You have a range of backpackers to suit every need, which will allow you to see all the great places to visit on the South Island.